nephio-project/docs/user-guide/user-guide.md

 ## Deployment model
 For the purposes of Nephio deployment we can categorize clusters into two varieties

 Management cluster: This is where the majority of Nephio components are installed.
-It is dedicated to manage the deployment and life cycle management of network functions that will be deployed on workload clusters.
+It is dedicated to manage the deployment and lifecycle management of network functions that will be deployed on workload clusters.

 Workload cluster: This is where the actual network function workloads are deployed and running.